brandon-gable/CanvasCalendarToAppleReminders/README.md

 - Python 3.13
 - Apple Reminders

-After installing Python, clone the repository and run `pip install -r requirements.txt`.
+After installing Python, clone the repository and run `pip3 install -r requirements.txt`.

 ## How to Use